 "We need the ability to innovate that social entrepreneurs and social innovators represent," writes the Municipal and Modernization Minister in a booklet designed to demonstrate ways of improving cooperation between actors from different sectors, in the face of unsolved welfare needs.
 The inspiration booklet "Veier til samarbeid" was developed through a broad process of participation, with input from many sides and from many fields of competence.
-This led to six specific topics/chapters that point to possible barriers and Advice and recommendations
+This led to six specific topics/chapters that point to possible barriers and relevant opportunities to be found in the field of collaboration between local authorities, social entrepreneurs and other actors with a common aim to increase social value creation.
+The topics addressed are: